josephestes/AddNumbers/README.md

 # AddNumbers

-This program displays the sum of two numbers from the user.
+This program displays the sum of two numbers from user input.

-### Program Guidelines
+### Program Logic

 - Prompt the user for their name
 - Allow the user to enter two integer values